 HLS .m3u8 Manifests

-or higher for live streaming and video on demand (VOD).
+Veeplay supports .m3u8 HLS manifests with an EXT-X-VERSION of 3 or higher for live streaming and video on demand (VOD).
 When Veeplay encounters an ad avail, it attempts ad insertion or replacement, based on the type of content.
 If there aren't enough ads to fill the duration, for the remainder of the ad avail, Veeplay displays the underlying content stream or the configured slate.

 HLS manifests must satisfy the following requirements: